vanphan24/cluster-peering-demo/README-v2.md

 kubectl exec dc1-consul-server-0 --context dc1 -- curl "localhost:8500/v1/health/connect/counting?peer=dc2" | jq
 ```

-Note: If it returns a result, then a peering connection has been established on the *control plane*.
+Note: If it returns a result, then a peering connection has been established.
 If there is no returned result, then a misconfig may have occurred.

 - See Trouble shooting section to check the no errors occurred between dialer and acceptor.